rileylemm/youtube_transcript_analyzer/README.md

 - Analyses: Saved with timestamps and model information
 - Chat History: Persistent storage with message metadata
 - Video Metadata: Includes thumbnails, channel info, and statistics
+- Vector Database: ChromaDB for efficient semantic search of transcript segments
 - All data is organized by video title for easy access

 ## Contributing